Lode Runner: 1990s

-Several versions of Lode Runner were not released in the U.S., such as Lode Runner Twin and Power Lode Runner (1999, SFC), which vary gameplay, mostly by adding different characters and scenarios.
+Several versions of Lode Runner were not released in the U.S., like Lode Runner Twin and Power Lode Runner (1999, SFC), which vary in gameplay, mostly by adding different characters and scenarios.
 Another title, Battle Lode Runner, was originally exclusive to Japan, but made available on 23 April 2007 as the first Japan-only game to appear on Nintendo's Virtual Console service.
 The original Lode Runner followed in June 2007.
 There is also a Cubic Lode Runner, a 3-D Lode Runner variant released only in Japan for the GameCube and PlayStation 2.

 The NES version, developed by Hudson Soft, marked the first appearance of Bombermen as the opposing robots.
 The end screen to Bomberman for the NES notes that the original White Bomberman has turned human and hints at his appearance in another game, with the Lode Runner behind him.
 In the Japanese version, the reference is more direct: "Congratulations - Bomber Man becomes Runner - See you again in Lode Runner".

 In Japan, the Famicom version of Lode Runner allows editing and creating levels to share with friends using a Famicom Data Recorder.

 Hudson Soft released a version of Lode Runner for Nintendo DS in 2006.

 An unreleased version of the game for the Atari Lynx was discovered in 2008 on an old Atari Corp. hard drive.

 2000s

 A remake of Lode Runner, developed by Tozai and Southend Interactive, was released on April 22, 2009.
-The game features revamped 3D graphics, additional game modes, cooperative and competitive multiplayer support, six new block types and a level editor, as well as live leaderboards and a timeline of the game's history.
+The game features revamped 3D graphics, additional modes, cooperative and competitive multiplayer support, six new block types and a level editor, as well as live leaderboards and a timeline of its history.

 2010s

 Lode Runner Classic was made available as an Xbox Live enhanced game for Windows Phone 7 series of phones on July 18, 2012.
-It features the graphics, gameplay, and 150 levels from the original Lode Runner game.
+It features the graphics, gameplay, and 150 levels from the original Lode Runner.
 Lode Runner Classic was released for iOS and Android phones on January 17, 2013.

+Lode Runner 1 is a remake of the original NES game, and has the same mechanic, in brand new 2D graphics.
+It is different to the other same-year release in the series, Lode Runner Legacy.
+It was released for free on Android, iPhone and iPad on May 18, 2017.
+The game was discontinued in 2020 and its servers shut down in 2021, rendering it unplayable due to a mandatory Google account check.

 2020s

-A new Lode Runner game has been announced for the Intellivision Amico.
+A new Lode Runner game was announced for the Intellivision Amico.
 It is being made in partnership between Intellivision Entertainment and Tozai Games.

 Dion Olsthoorn licensed the original Lode Runner from Tozai to create a version for the Atari 2600.
 The ZeroPage Homebrew channel featured the gameplay and an interview with the programmer on their Twitch Livestream on October 8, 2022.